EdwinChang24/pyrtlsweeper/paper/pyrtlsweeper.typ

 This takes up a $4 times 3$ of $3 times 3$ squares.
 I'm not going to get into how this exactly works, because I don't entirely understand it either.
 An important thing, though, is that the hidden cell at the far top right may look like an unnecessary dead end, but it's actually necessary to keep the number of mines constant, just like in the NOT gate.

+The prior AND gate design has 3-cell spacing between the two inputs, which fits nicely if we want the entire circuit to have spacing between wires and gates.
+In a further revision, I removed the 3-cell spacing and compressed the design:

 #minesweeper-board(
   "00000000000000000000",
   "01111111222233321000",